-Below, comments received from a number of Zambia's commercial banks on a number of telegraphic transfer related topics are presented to provide a flavour for how the telegraphic transfer system works:19
+Below, comments received from a number of Zambia's commercial banks on a number of telegraphic transfer related topics are presented to provide a flavour for how the telegraphic transfer system works:

 Question Response How are TT's facilitated "Through correspondent banking and SWIFT." between South African and Zambian banks?
 Is the correspondent "Correspondent bank fees are problematic for those sending low banking model value remittances.
 What is needed is a cost effective solution." appropriate for low value remittances?
 Is SWIFT appropriately "SWIFT is the dominant channel.
 The costs are high from 3 rd world priced? countries (costs high on both sides).
 The SWIFT annual fee is high and drives pricing.
 This may account for the additional fee on the beneficiary side."
 Are there specialized "Unlike South Africa where only certain bank branches may deal branches that have foreign with Forex, in Zambia, each branch can process these transactions. exchange facilities?
 Each branch has someone that deals with Forex."
 Please share your "Over the last 1-2 years we have centralized things.
 Therefore, thoughts on automation, foreign exchange instructions are received at a centralized manual processing and processing centre.
 From here, individual accounts are credited.
 All timing? branches of this bank are now on-line connected.
+From the time your bank?

+Please be advised that these comments do not represent the views of the writer or FinMark Trust, but are recorded with the objective of facilitating debate.

-From the time funds are received on the Zambian side, to the time they reflect in the customers account is (24-48 hours).
+funds are received on the Zambian side, to the time they reflect in the customers account is (24-48 hours).
 When transactions fall into repair (if information is incorrect, such as the wrong bank account details), this requires manual intervention.
 Before automation there used to be lots of manual processes.
 Now things are automated, however, the fees are still high."

-19 Please be advised that these comments do not represent the views of the writer or FinMark Trust, but are recorded with the objective of facilitating debate.

 In contrast to the statement, the Bankers Association stated that "most of banks not using straight through processing - mostly manual (even banks which are automated - transaction from non domiciled branch - need fax and phone call)".

-Are the Know Your"KYC is still a contentious issue and compliance is difficult inCustomer (KYC)Africa.
-A better way of identifying customers and conductingrequirements appropriate?Customer Due Diligence (CDD) needs to be found, thereby ensuring that people have access to the banking system."

-Are banks free to price"Zambia has a competitive but regulated market.
-As such, bankstheir products as theyare free to price products and services based on inputs.
-The costwish?of technology is high and drives pricing to the consumer."

-Are low value remittances"No, international remittances are only attractive to MoneyGrama core product offering ofand Western Union as this is their core business and they dominateyour bank?the market."
+Are the Know Your "KYC is still a contentious issue and compliance is difficult in Customer (KYC) Africa.
+A better way of identifying customers and conducting requirements appropriate?
+Customer Due Diligence (CDD) needs to be found, thereby ensuring that people have access to the banking system."
+Are banks free to price "Zambia has a competitive but regulated market.
+As such, banks their products as they are free to price products and services based on inputs.
+The cost wish? of technology is high and drives pricing to the consumer."
+Are low value remittances "No, international remittances are only attractive to MoneyGram and Western Union as this is their core business and they dominate a core product offering of the market."